Garrett-R16/Elevate/README.md

 ### The flight software

 The flight software uses a state system approach.
-As for TVC, the rocket is controlled using a direct quaternion PID controller.
-The IMU comes with a built-in filter, so I didn't create one myself.
-Currently I am choosing not to publish all of the software files to this repository, so currently you will only see the quaternion library I created.
-I also verified and tuned my controller using simulink (hoping to create a video showcasing it).
+When in the "powered flight" mode, the rocket is directly controlled using the IMU quaternion output and PID.
+I did not create a filter for this sensor data, as there's already one built in.
+I also verified and tuned my controller using simulink.
 I would highly reccomend anyone else to attempt to do the same.

+Currently, if you take a look at the software files you will only see the quaternion library I created - that's because I'm not going to publish all software files to this repository.
+At least, not yet.

 ## The TVC Mount